 With so many evolving terms and acronyms, it may feel challenging to keep them all straight.
 We’ve put together this helpful glossary so you can more easily follow what Thorn and other experts in this space are talking about, helping us all become stronger advocates for children.

 CSE: Child Sexual Exploitation

 CSE is a broad term that encompasses all forms of child sexual exploitation.
+Sometimes CSEA (Child Sexual Exploitation and Abuse) is also used.
 This may include many of the other terms on this list, such as child sexual abuse material, child sex trafficking, and others like sextortion.
 This is one of the broadest ways to talk about the issue as a whole, rather than the individual and nuanced pieces.

 CSA: Child Sexual Abuse

 This is another broad term that may be used in conjunction with or interchangeably with CSE.
 RAINN’s definition of CSA does an excellent job of describing CSA.
 Content warning: this description is difficult to read.